Deanna Merryman: Personal life

 Merryman had a relationship with stock car racing driver Jeff Gordon.
-She first met Gordon in 2000 while she was employed in Palm Beach, Florida at a Neiman Marcus store in a mall where she advised customers about cosmetics products.
-Merryman did not recognize the race-car driver at their first meeting, though her friends were excited to meet him during the same encounter.
+She first met Gordon in 2000 while she was employed in Palm Beach, Florida, at a Neiman Marcus store in a mall where she advised customers about cosmetics products.
+At their first meeting, Merryman didn’t recognize the race-car driver, although her friends were excited to see him.
 Initially Merryman turned down Gordon's request to take her out for lunch.
 One year after their initial encounter, they began a relationship.
 They were romantically-linked for 11 months.
 Merryman and Gordon vacationed together in Saint-Jean, Saint Barthélemy in the Caribbean in January 2003 to celebrate the New Year.
 This relationship caused difficulty for his then-ongoing marriage to Brooke Sealy.
-Sealy discovered Gordon's relationship with Merryman and subsequently divorced the race-car driver.
+Sealy found out about Gordon’s relationship with Merryman and later divorced the race-car driver.
 Gordon's wife, who also went by the name Jennifer Brooke Gordon, cited Merryman by name in her divorce papers with the racecar driver.
 Merryman was featured in the October 2003 issue of Playboy magazine, where she was interviewed about her relationship with Gordon.
 Merryman stated that Gordon had confided in her: "He got married when he was 23 and has been on the racetrack since he was a kid.
 He used to tell me all the time he never had a chance to have fun."
 She reflected on what she had learned after her period of time with Gordon, saying in the future she would avoid relationships both with men of his occupation and those who were married.
 Gordon did not comment on Merryman's 2003 appearance in the magazine.